How does the solar capacity waitlist work?

 -

-If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect will be made available.This analysis is being conducted bi-annually in the early summer and late fall.
+If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect will be made available.This analysis is conducted biannually in June and November, after the shoulder seasons, when electricity demand is the lowest.

-Priority for newly available capacity is given on a first-come, first-served basis based on the waitlist effective date.
+Priority for newly available capacity is given on a first-come, first-served basis based on position on the waitlist.
 Please see the FAQs below for program details.
 If you have questions not addressed in the FAQs below, please send an email to renewables@lpea.coop and we will be glad to answer it.

 How do I sign up?

 All you need to do to sign up is to complete the form below.
-You will receive an email confirming your submission which includes a unique submission identification number that you can use to see your place on the waitlist.
+You will receive an email confirming your submission which includes a unique submission identification number that you can use to see your place on the waitlist linked below.

 On this form you will be asked for some identifying information, the LPEA feeder that serves your property, and a few pieces of technical information specific to your proposed solar system.
 There are instructions on the form for where you can find the needed information.